Jaymz Bee: Early career

-Recent career

 In 1997, Bee published the book Cocktail Parties for Dummies, and began hosting radio shows on Toronto's CFRB and CFMJ.

+Radio career

+Bee joined Toronto-based radio station JAZZ.FM91 in 2002 and became one of its recognizable on-air personalities.
+Over a tenure of more than two decades, he hosted flagship programs including Jazz in the City covering the local scene and Jazz Gone Wild, blending contemporary jazz, soul, funk, and world music with artist interviews and live performance recordings.

+Beyond broadcasting, Bee played a or role in the station’s public profile, hosting concerts, producing live events, and emceeing fundraisers in support of arts programming and community outreach.
+His work helped connect jazz audiences with both established and emerging artists in Canada and internationally.

+In 2024, after approximately 22 years at the station, Bee departed JAZZ.FM91 to focus on independent creative projects, including filmmaking and music-related ventures.

+Music career

 In 2002, Bee released a new album, produced by Dave Howard, Sub Urban by Jaymz Bee and the Deep Lounge Coalition and followed that with another Royal Jelly Orchestra release entitled Seriously Happy for Wychwood Productions.
 His last recording with the RJO was Toronto Launch Pad, recorded in 2006 for his own label, Timely Manor.
 For over a decade, Bee ran a PR firm called Bullhorn which turned into a personal monthly newsletter in 2016.
 Bee formed a pop group called Bonzai Suzuki with Dave Howard.
 Their self-titled debut was released in the summer of 2011 and their follow up recording called "Everything Leads To Everything Else".
-He collaborated with Carlos Peron (ex member of the band Yello) on an electronic dance recording called "Tuk" and most recently (2017) began writing and recording The Tiki Collective - a surf jazz band led by guitarist Eric St-Laurent.
+He collaborated with Carlos Peron (ex member of the band Yello) on an electronic dance recording called "Tuk" and then (2017) began writing and recording The Tiki Collective - a surf jazz band led by guitarist Eric St-Laurent.
 In 2018, this group released their debut album Muse, which reached #17 on the Canadian campus radio jazz chart in December.

+During the 2020s, Bee has continued to be active in music production, performance, and curation.
+Through Vesuvius Music Inc., he has promoted and produced the thematic jazz recording Jaymz Bee Presents: Music for Secret Agents (2021), which remains available on major digital streaming platforms.
+He continues to produce songs for this band and host live events in Ontario.

+Bee has also maintained a presence as a live performer and presenter, with concert recordings and performance videos released in 2025, including Havana or Bust, Mark Kieswetter Tribute, a variety show for Unison Fund called "Caravan of Music" a video podcast where he interviews people such as David Clayton Thomas, Barbra Lica and Molly Johnson.
+It is shared through his official media channels.